threadi/external-files-in-media-library/readme.txt

 * Added migration tool to switch the external files from Exmage to this one
 * Added thumbnail support for proxied images
 * Added settings for videos which now can also be proxied
+* Added import and export for plugin settings
 * Added multiple new hooks
 * Compatible with WordPress 6.7
 * External files which are not provided via SSL will be saved local if actual website is using SSL